a24lorie/Cloud-Arrow/README.md

 ## Local Filesystem

-To read and write from the Local Filesystem let's create an instance of LocalFileSystemStorage object:
+To read and write from the Local Filesystem create an instance of LocalFileSystemStorage object:

 ``` python
 from cloud_arrow.local import LocalFileSystemStorage